Chapter 13 The Millennium

 In the millennium period, we suggest that the Earth returns to an environment similar to that which existed before the flood, when people lived much longer, some for almost a thousand years (Gen 5:27).
 We assume that people with mortal bodies will have a very long lifespan unless something out of the ordinary occurs.
 In our narrative, Owl takes his own life on his one hundredth birthday, an age at which he would have been considered still young based on our understanding of Isaiah 65:20.

 The millennium will come to an end with the destruction of the Earth (Isaiah 51:6, 2 Peter 3:7,10).
-Rev 20:8-9a indicates that a battle will take place at the end of the millennium; this might be caused by people turning against Jesus because they do not trust him to save them as the destruction of the Earth draws near.
+Rev 20:8-9a indicates that a battle will take place at the end of the millennium; this might be caused by some people turning against Jesus because they do not trust him to save them as the destruction of the Earth draws near.

 Rev 20:9b and Rev 21:1 suggest that the Earth will be consumed by fire.
 Yvonne, one of the saints alive at this time, looks back and describes her experience in Hope for Everyone (the chapter entitled Johan: Questions and Revelations).
 The new earth that replaces our current world is the setting for this second book.